IBM/virtualhelpdesk/README.md

   ```
   Access your app on IBM Cloud at the URL specified in the command output.

+## Deploying to a Container on IBM Cloud with Kubernetes

+Run in a container on IBM Cloud, using [these instructions](doc/source/Container.md).

 ## Troubleshooting

 If you encounter a problem, you can check the logs for more information.
 To see the logs, run the `cf logs` command: